deliveroo/routemaster/INTERNALS.md

   `bid` is the batch's UID.

-`batches:early:by_subscriber:{token}` (string)
+`batches:current:{token}` (string)

-  The early batch for subscriber `{token}`, if any.
+  The current batch for subscriber `{token}`, if any.
   Value is a batch UID.

-`batches:early:by_deadline` (sorted set)
+`batches:index` (sorted set)

-  An index for the set of early batches (the batches that or neither full nor stale).
+  An index for the set of all batches.

-  The score is the batch's deadline (in milliseconds since the epoch); set values are keys (pointing to actual batches).
+  The score is the batch's creation timestamp; values are batch UIDs.

-`batches:ready:queue` (list)

-  References IDs of batches that are ready for delivery, either because their deadline has passed or because they're full.

-  The head of the list is the most recently added batch reference.
+`jobs:index:{q}` (set)

+  All jobs currently in the queue named `{q}`, in any state.
+Jobs are represented as a MessagePack-encoded array of 2 elements, the job name and its array of arguments.

-`batches:ready:by_creation` (sorted set)
+`jobs:scheduled:{q}` (sorted set)

-  Same contents as `batches:ready:queue`, but indexed by the batch's oldest timestamp.
+  Jobs scheduled for later execution, scored by their deadline timestamp.
+  Jobs a represented as above.

+`jobs:queue:{q}` (list)

+  Jobs in the "instant" state, for immediate execution.

-`batches:pending:{worker}` (list)
+`jobs:pending:{q}:{worker}` (list)

-  For a given `{worker}` UID, the batch UID they're currently trying to deliver.
-  The list length should always be exactly 0 or 1.

-`batches:pending` (hash)

-  Maps batch UIDs to worker UIDs, for batches pending delivery.
+  A list of at most 1 element, containing the job currently being processed by worker `{worker}`.

 `workers` (hash)

-  Maps worker identifiers (base 36 strings) to the timestamp they were last active at.
+  Maps worker identifiers to the timestamp they were last active at.
 Used for housekeeping (nacking pending batches for "dead" workers).

+  Job identifiers are formatted as batch UIDs.

 ### Event processing pseudocode